A Brief History of Augmented Reality (AR) and Virtual Reality (VR)

 10 min read

 Virtual reality is a simulated environment created by means of computer technology.
 People can experience virtual reality wearing headsets that provide a wide field of view.
-Designers, visual and sound artists, engineers, and programmers combine their knowledge and skills to create immersive environments.
+Designers, visual and sound artists, engineers, and programmers combine their knowledge and skills to create immersive environments with the help of VR development services.
 They make people believe they have visited another world.

 Along with virtual reality, augmented reality is also a thing now.
 It is used when it is necessary to extend the real environment with “augmentations”: 3D or 2D virtual objects, buttons, sound.
 Visual objects often need a marker or real plane surface to be added on – a tabletop, floor and so on.